DylanVann/dylanvann-com/about/index.md

 **Hi, I'm Dylan Vann.**

 - I design and develop software.
-- I recently graduated as a mechatronics engineer (software + mechanical + electrical).
+- I have a degree in mechatronics engineering.
 - I run on EDM, science fiction, sushi, and coffee.

 **You can find me on these sites:**